Gagan mein thaal

 Gagan mai thaal is an Aarti (prayer) in Sikh religion which was recited by first guru, Guru Nanak.
-This was recited by him in 1506 or 1508 at the revered Jagannath Temple, Puri during his journey (called "udaasi") to east India.
-This arti is sung (not performed with platter and lamps etc.) daily after recitation of Rehraas Sahib & Ardās at the Harmandir Sahib, Amritsar and at most Gurudwara sahibs.
+This was recited by him in 1506 or 1508 at the revered Jagannath Temple, Puri during his journey (called "udaasi") to east Indian subcontinent.
+This arti is sung (not performed with platter and lamps etc.) daily after recitation of Rehraas Sahib & Ardās at the Darbar Sahib, Amritsar and at most Gurdwara sahibs.
 However, it is common among Nihangs to recite “Aarta” before arti which is a composition of prayers from each banis in Dasam Granth and to use lamps, flowers, conch shells, bells, incense at different parts of the ceremony “sankhan kee dhun ghantan kee kar foolan kee barakhaa barakhaavai”.
 This form of arti is also recited at Patna Sahib and Hazur Sahib.
+This form of Sikh arti is the most common arti at Ravidassia gurdwaras.

 Text and translation

 Guru Nanak Dev Ji has imagined the entire universe decorated as a prayer platter on the altar of the almighty.
 The starting verses of the aarti are as follows :